Virtual Accounting

 Invoice automation for accounting explained

-If you are still keying invoices by hand, you feel the drag, long cycles, duplicates, GST mismatches, and cash flow guesswork.
-Invoice automation for accounting removes the grind, improves accuracy, and gives you live control across AP and AR.
+If you are still keying invoices by hand, you feel the drag.
+Long cycles, duplicates, GST mismatches, and cash flow guesswork pile up fast.

-Invoice automation for accounting digitizes invoice capture, validation, matching, approvals, posting, payments or collections, reminders, reconciliation, and reporting for AP and AR workflows using OCR, AI and ML, RPA, and integrations.
-It can reduce processing time by up to 85 percent and cut errors in a big way.
+Invoice automation for accounting digitizes invoice capture, validation, matching, approvals, posting, payments or collections, reminders, reconciliation, and reporting for AP and AR workflows using OCR, AI and ML, robotic process automation, and integrations.
+It can reduce processing time by up to 85 percent and cut errors dramatically.

-• Capture: Invoices arrive by email, PDF, scan, or portal, intelligent document processing reads key fields and line items.
+• Capture: Invoices arrive by email, PDF, scan, or portal.
+Intelligent document processing reads key fields, line items, and tax breakdowns.

-• Validation: Auto checks vendor or customer details, GSTIN, HSN or SAC, tax rates, TDS, and reverse charge rules.
+• Validation: Auto checks vendor or customer details, GSTIN, HSN or SAC codes, tax rates, TDS applicability, and reverse charge rules.

-• Matching: Two way or three way matching to PO and GRN for AP, de dupe across vendors and periods.
+• Matching: Two way or three way matching to purchase order and goods receipt note for AP.
+De duplication runs across vendors and periods.

-• Approvals: Rule based routing on web or mobile, with limits and maker checker flows.
+• Approvals: Rule based routing on web or mobile, with spending limits and maker checker flows.

-• Posting: GL coding and cost centers, single or multi entity, with audit trails.
+• Posting: General ledger coding and cost center allocation, single or multi entity, with full audit trails.

-• Payments and collections: AP scheduling via UPI, NEFT, RTGS, AR payment links and auto reminders, see the automated accounts receivable guide.
+• Payments and collections: AP scheduling via UPI, NEFT, or RTGS.
+AR payment links and auto reminders keep receivables moving.

-• Reporting: Dashboards for vendor or category spend, DSO and DPO, burn and runway, and audit trails.
+• Reporting: Dashboards for vendor or category spend, DSO and DPO trends, burn and runway, and audit trails.

 Core technologies in invoice automation for accounting

-• APIs and integrations: Connects to Tally, Zoho, QuickBooks, banks, gateways, and the GST portal.
+• APIs and integrations: Connects to Tally, QuickBooks, banks, gateways, and the GST portal.
+Native real time ERP sync with major platforms is now standard.

 Manual versus automated invoicing: a quick comparison